 Helping Patients Seek Pregnancy Accommodations

-Most women can continue working throughout their pregnancies, but many require adjustments to how or when their job is performed to be able to continue working safely.
-One-quarter million women are denied their work accommodation requests each year, threatening the health of those women and their pregnancies.
-You can play an important role in ensuring your patient receives the accommodation she needs.
+Most employees can continue working throughout their pregnancies, but many require adjustments to how or when their job is performed to be able to continue working safely.
+One-quarter million women are denied their work accommodation requests each year, threatening their health and their pregnancies.
+You can play an important role in ensuring your patients receives the accommodations they need.

 The Problem